Competitor mapping per location, fed straight into your content

 - How is this different from Crayon, Kompyte, or Klue?

 - Those tools track competitor digital activity (web, social, ads) for marketing and product teams.
-This skill maps physical-location competitor density per trade area and emits change events for content tuning.
+This maps physical-location competitor density per trade area and feeds your content systems.

 - How is this different from Buxton, Tango, or SiteZeus?

 - Those are enterprise site-selection platforms used by franchise-development and corporate-real-estate teams.
-Heavy implementation; $20,000-$100,000 per year licensing per seat.
-This skill brings the same data into the marketing stack with per-location change-event emission priced into the agent rental.
+Heavy implementation, $20,000 to $100,000 per year per seat.
+This brings the same data into your marketing stack with automatic content reactions, and your existing site-selection subscriptions wrap in rather than getting replaced.

 - What geographic resolutions are supported?

-- Drive-time radius (typically 3-15 miles for service brands, 1-3 miles for retail), ZIP-cluster, trade-area polygon.
-Operator configures per location.
+- Drive-time radius (typically 3 to 15 miles for service brands, 1 to 3 miles for retail), ZIP cluster, or trade-area polygon.
+Configured per location.

 - How are competitors identified?

-- Google Maps Places API as baseline; Yelp and Google Business Profile for service-brand verticals; foot-traffic-source data (SafeGraph, Foursquare Places) for high-fidelity location identification where licensed.
-Custom competitor lists via the skill backlog.
+- Google Maps Places as baseline.
+Yelp and Google Business Profile for service brands.
+Foot-traffic sources (SafeGraph, Foursquare Places) for high-fidelity identification where licensed.
+Custom competitor lists can be added.

-- Per-location competitor count, competitors per square mile, drive-time-overlap with each competitor, market-share-estimate (where foot-traffic data is licensed), trade-area-saturation score.
+- Competitor count per location, competitors per square mile, drive-time overlap with each one, market share estimation (where foot-traffic data is licensed), and a trade-area saturation score.

-- New competitor opening within trade area (most operationally important), existing competitor closing (opportunity), competitor adding a service that overlaps with yours, competitor pricing shift (if price-competitive intelligence licensed via Prisync or Wiser).
+- A new competitor opening within a trade area (most important), an existing competitor closing (opportunity), a competitor adding a service that overlaps yours, or a competitor pricing shift (where price competitive intelligence is licensed).